Stream it:

 Later, when the other girls play with their perfect Barbie-like dolls, Lilo whips out her hand-made (and slightly botched) Frankenstein-like doll, scaring her would-be playmates away.

 Her older sister and sole guardian, Nani (voiced by Tia Carrere) has the job of raising Lilo single-handedly while trying to hold onto that ever-elusive job.
 Despite the fact that she's raised a pretty smart little tyke and that she's not on drugs or selling her body for money, a tough social worker (voiced by Ving Rhames) comes around, threatening to take Lilo away.
-(For some reason, he's the one they call when the problem is really bad.)
+(He's the one they call when the problem is really bad.)

 To help make Lilo happy, Nani decides to get her a pet.
 True to her misfit nature, she latches onto a blue creature she names Stitch.
-Unfortunately, unbeknownst to anyone, Stitch is a genetically engineered and recently escaped creature (with unlimited destructive powers -- just like an earth puppy!) from another planet.
+Unfortunately, unbeknownst to anyone, Stitch is a genetically engineered and recently escaped creature (with unlimited destructive powers, just like an earth puppy!) from another planet.
 Two odd-looking aliens have been dispatched to retrieve him.
-As is tradition in Disney movies, everything boils down to a lengthy chase.
+Everything boils down to a lengthy chase.

-Lilo & Stitch works best in these early, funny, clever scenes that use the Hawaii backdrop to brilliant effect -- absorbing its warm, lazy rhythms.
-The funniest scene has Lilo waking Nani up with her latest discovery -- that Stitch is a human record player.
-The movie's other laughs (all in the first half-hour) ring as both kid and adult-friendly.
+Lilo & Stitch works best in these early, funny, clever scenes that use the Hawaii backdrop to brilliant effect, absorbing its warm, lazy rhythms.
+The funniest scene has Lilo waking Nani up with her latest discovery, that Stitch is a human record player.
+The movie's other laughs work as both kid and adult-friendly.

-Despite running out of gas and getting slightly bogged down with its obligatory message, Lilo & Stitch provides a happy summer distraction.
-Though if it's received anything like Emperor, it's liable to fade away rather quickly.
+Overall, Lilo & Stitch provides a happy summer distraction.
+Though if it's received anything close to the unfortunate way Emperor was, it's liable to fade away rather quickly.

 DVD Details: In 2009, Disney released one of their super-deluxe re-issues on two discs with lots of extras: deleted scenes, music videos, games, featurettes, a hula lesson, trailers, an audio commentary track with directors Dean Deblois and Chris Sanders and a two-hour documentary.